ali-khalil-qbatch/internship-2025-summer-qbatch/README.md

-Added a new feature line.
+Added a new feature line in feature branch.